-- Property taxes will increase slightly as more areas are annexed. - Operating millage will remain at 64.1 mills for FY 2022. - Debt mills will remain the same at 3 mills for general obligation bond debt. - Property tax credits of \$965,000 will be allocated to the municipal taxpayers on their tax bills as part of the fiscal year 2022 budget. - The Police Department was awarded the Department of Public Safety Grant for a traffic officer again for FY 2022. - The Fire Department was awarded a three-year Staffing for Adequate Fire & Emergency Response (SAFER) Grant. for the hiring of 6 firefighters.
-Total grant award \$921,456 with this being the second year of the grant. - Other personnel costs are anticipated to increase as health insurance and retirement rates increase for fiscal year 2022.
+- Property taxes will increase slightly as more areas are annexed. - Operating millage will increase by 10 mills for a total of 74.1 mills for FY 2023. - Debt mills will remain the same at 3 mills for general obligation bond debt. - Property tax credits of \$1,119,000 will be allocated to the municipal taxpayers on their tax bills as part of the fiscal year 2023 budget. - The Police Department was awarded the Department of Public Safety Grant for a traffic officer again for FY 2023. - The Fire Department was awarded a three-year Staffing for Adequate Fire & Emergency Response (SAFER) Grant for the hiring of 6 firefighters.
+Total grant award \$921,456 with this being the third and final year of the grant. - Other personnel costs are anticipated to increase as health insurance rates increase for fiscal year 2023 by 18.1%. - The Town is currently conducting a space needs analysis to determine existing and anticipated future space needs with an emphasis in the recreation department. - Purchase of a new Spartan Pumper Truck for the fire department. - Increase in prices for all products, along with shortages and product availability for supplies, utilities, workers compensation insurance, liability insurance and more.